Originally popular in the 1950s and 1960s, they fell out of fashion, in large part due to their limitations.

 Inside the suitcase, the turntable takes up the majority of the available space.
 The controls are very intuitive.
 You can use a dial to control the volume, one to control the power and one to choose the input source.

 While none of the controls have any flash to them, they’re finished in a deep matte black, which works to draw the eye to the colorful exterior of the suitcase.
-And you can make that as colorful as you like, with a full eighteen different color schemes to choose from:
+And you can make that as colorful as you like, with a full 33 (and counting) different color schemes to choose from, including:

 - Pink camo